Skip to content

 Aggressive wildfire hardening in Pollock Pines

-Pollock Pines warrants the most aggressive hardening we do: Class A non-combustible fiber cement plus uncompromising detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that dense conifer forest drives extreme ember loading.
-Detailing is also freeze-aware for the elevation.
-We document assemblies for defensible-space and rebuilding programs.
+Pollock Pines warrants the most aggressive hardening we do.
+That means Class A non-combustible fiber cement plus uncompromising detailing at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing that dense conifer forest drives extreme ember loading from every direction.
+Detailing is also freeze-aware for the elevation so the hardening doesn't trade fire performance for water and ice problems.
+We document the assemblies we install so the work complements defensible-space efforts and rebuilding programs across the community.

 Recommended materials for Pollock Pines

 Non-combustible fiber cement with mountain-grade, freeze-aware clearances and flashing is the only cladding we recommend for Pollock Pines's exposure.
-Combustible cladding is not a category we entertain here; fiber cement also tolerates the freeze-thaw, so it is sound on both counts.
+Combustible wood, shingle, and panel siding are not categories we entertain here given the forest fuel load.
+Fiber cement also tolerates freeze-thaw cycling far better than wood, so the choice is sound on both the fire and the winter axis — one material that answers both of the stressors this elevation imposes.

 What an exterior project costs in Pollock Pines

-Pollock Pines projects carry the heaviest fire-hardening scope plus mountain-grade freeze-aware detailing, difficult forested and ridge access, winter-constrained scheduling, and substrate and rot discovery on older mountain homes.
-We assess on site and provide a written, itemized estimate reflecting genuine mountain-and-fire construction.
+Pollock Pines projects carry the heaviest fire-hardening scope we run, plus mountain-grade freeze-aware detailing throughout.
+Cost is shaped by difficult forested and ridge access on long mountain drives, winter-constrained scheduling that compresses the workable season, and a high likelihood of substrate and rot discovery once we open older cabin walls.
+We assess every property on site and provide a written, itemized estimate that reflects genuine mountain-and-fire construction rather than a flatland number.

 Our process in Pollock Pines